ydirson/generals-familiar/README.md

 If you need this flexible deployment (as is done in the project's GitHub CI), you will need to build the project using `trunk build --public-url ./`.

+Also note that `trunk serve` adds some additional javascript to the generated `dist/index.html`, useful while developping (to trigger immediate reload on build success and a "build error" overlay when that kind of things happen).
+You definitely don't want to deploy this code, which will periodically retry to open a websocket to trunk for this usage, so don't forget to use a final `trunk build` for this purpose.